 Our team of advisors help you assess your interests, strengths, and skills and identify potential career paths.
-We then encourage you to ask questions and research occupations– online, in our Resource Center library, and at special events featuring alumni and other professionals.
+We then encourage you to ask questions and research occupations.

 When you identify a few careers you want to explore in more depth, you’re ready to test them out and gain some experience.
 Internships and experiences like volunteerism, study abroad and leadership are essential to landing the job post-graduation.

-Our Career Services is here to help you succeed!
+Our Center for Career & Professional Development team is here to help you succeed!

 For more details, download the Career Exploration Checklist.

 Meet one-on-one with a career advisor to discuss any career development topic, including exploring career options, gaining experience through internships and engaging in the job/grad school search process.
 We encourage you to connect with us early (even your first year) and often throughout your time at Southwestern.

 Please stop by our office or call 512.863.1346 to schedule an appointment.
 Office hours are Monday-Friday, 8 a.m.-5 p.m. during the academic year and Monday-Friday, 8 a.m.-noon and 1-5 p.m. during the summer.

 For resume/cover letter/statement review or short career advising questions, you can drop in for career advising to Pop in for Popcorn most Wednesdays during the academic year, 3-6 p.m., first-come, first-served.